 Haskell Kernels and Scheme

 I learned recently about a concept in Haskell called a kernel.
 Haskell is comprised of a number of syntactic conveniences that can be translated into a base syntax — a modified version of the lambda calculus.
-Learning about these kernels has helped me write more useful macros in Scheme.
+Learning about these kernels has helped me write more useful macros in Scheme, a sparse language that is also based on the lambda calculus.

 ;; === macro ===